zainalvi110/zainalvi110/README.md

 - 📫 You can reach me through **zainalvi552@gmail.com**

-- 📚 Learning **new technologies related to web development  and application development**
+- 📚 Learning **new technologies related to application development and cloud engineering**

 - ⚡ Fun fact **I am also a Fitness Freak💪🏼.**